SPF is Your BFF

 SPF 50 = 99% Protection

-UV rays that contribute to premature ageing and also affect the immune system.
+UV rays that contribute to accelerated ageing and also affect the immune system.
 This is because UVA rays breakdown elastin fibres and collagen molecules in the skin.
 UVB is sometimes considered to be the more dangerous UV ray as it affects the outer layer of the skin called the Epidermis.
 When the epidermis is left unprotected UVB rays can damage the outer layers of the skin causing sunburn.
 This is not only painful but permanently damaging overtime, increasing risk of skin cancer and melanoma.

 UVB – shorter rays that effect outer layers of skin.
 Causes Burning.